ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/threat-explorer.md

 ## New features in real-time detections

-For Office 365 ATP Plan 1 customers, *real-time detections* were previously referred to as *real-time reports*.
+For Office 365 ATP Plan 1 customers, the *real-time detections* report was previously referred to as *real-time reports*.
 In addition to the name change, several new features and enhancements are rolling out:

-- In the Phish view, you'll see more details about detected URLs through ATP Safe Links.
+- In the Phish view, you'll see more details about detected URLs through [ATP Safe Links](atp-safe-links.md).
 New details and capabilities include:
   - URLs in email messages
   - Filtering based on URL information
   - URL information displayed in data graphs